Aveline de Grandpré

 Aveline de Grandpré is a fictional character in Ubisoft's Assassin's Creed video game franchise.
 She first appears as the protagonist of Assassin's Creed III: Liberation, a spin-off installment originally released for the PlayStation Vita in October 2012.
-She has also featured in a titular expansion pack for the 2013 title Assassin's Creed IV: Black Flag, which takes place after the ending of Liberation, as well as other spin-off media of the franchise.
+She has also featured in a titular expansion pack for the 2013 title Assassin's Creed IV: Black Flag, as well as other spin-off media of the franchise.
 In both of her video game appearances, she is portrayed by actress Amber Goldfarb through performance capture.

 Within the series' alternate historical setting, Aveline is a Louisiana Creole member of the Assassin Brotherhood (a fictional organization inspired by the real-life Order of Assassins) who was active in New Orleans during the French Louisiana era as well as the subsequent Spanish occupation in Louisiana, which took place during the same time period as the French and Indian War (1754–1763) and the subsequent American Revolutionary War (1775–1783).
 Her primary objectives are to defend abused slaves and fight for their freedom, as well as eliminating members of the Templar Order (inspired by the Knights Templar military order), the Assassins' mortal enemies, whom she encounters during her adventures.

 Critical reception towards Aveline has been mostly positive, particularly for her status as a prominent female character of color and her role in the fictionalized depiction of the Atlantic slave trade in the Assassin's Creed series.
 She is the first female protagonist of the series and is well received as a positive example of ethnic minority representation in video games.